cuhHub/Noir/docs/tutorials/services.md

 ### :ServiceInit()

 Now, we're not all done.
 We can optionally add a [method](https://www.lua.org/pil/16.html) to our service called `ServiceInit`.
-This isn't required but is often used to setup events and generally store attributes.
-See the code sample below.
+This isn't required but is often used to setup events and setup attributes, etc. See the code sample below.

 {% code title="MyService.lua" lineNumbers="true" %}
 ```lua